Azure-Samples/contoso-real-estate/packages/website/docs/scenarios/scenario-1/0-setup.md

 title: Setup
 ---

+This document will guide you through the prerequisites and commands necessary to setup and preview the portal project, locally on your computer.

+It will also instruct you how to deploy it to [Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/overview), to publish it to the cloud!

 ## Prerequisites

 In order to start the development server for local development or locally browsing the portal site, the following technologies must be installed in your computer: